Northwestern Michigan College

 Michigan Law requires that a person with a disability or handicap requiring accommodation for employment must notify the employer in writing within 182 days after the need is known.

-This is a full-time 40+ hours per week position.
-Some evenings, nights, and weekends may be required.
+This is a full-time 40+ hour per week position.
+Some nights and weekends may be required.

 HOW TO APPLY